wolflo/sandy/README.md

 # Sandy
-A sandbox for executing semi-trusted evm bytecode.
-Enables execution of arbitrary bytecode without jeopardizing a contract's storage.
+Sandy enables execution of arbitrary bytecode without jeopardizing a contract's storage.

-- no delegatecalls
+- no `delegatecall`s
-- keep a constant address
 - no tricky security requirements like reserving storage slots
+- keep a constant execution address

 Sandy is indeterminate init code.
 When deployed with create2, it calls back into the deploying contract with `sandyRuntime()` to get the runtime code.